-• The amplifier and slip ring assembly is installed after the lug nuts have been tightened.
+The amplifier and slip ring assembly is installed after the lug nuts have been tightened.
 Note that each amplifier and transducer is a matched pair.
 This is important; data is stored in the amplifier package for each specific transducer.
 Also note that there are dowel pins on the transducer to insure proper orientation of the amplifier housing.
-A serial number is engraved on the transducer as shown below.
-The serial number is visible through a cut-out located on the hub adapter.